Children, adolescents, adults, couples, families, groups.

 Areas of Special Interest

-Couple, family and systemic psychotherapy; parenting; parent/child relationships; adolescence; attachment; trauma; cognitive behavioural therapy; professional clinical supervision.
+Couple, family and systemic psychotherapy; parenting; parent/child relationships; adolescence; attachment and psychodynamic approaches; trauma; cognitive behavioural therapy; professional clinical supervision.

 I am trained in Mentalisation Based Treatment (MBT) and also use DBT and CBT approaches where these are indicated .